superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 doc_embedder.warm_up()
 ```

 The model we are using, "BAAI/bge-small-en-v1.5", has been selected based on its performance in recent evaluations, striking a balance between retrieval accuracy and computational efficiency.
 For more information, see Huggingface [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+Before you use another model with this class, make sure that it's [compatible](https://docs.haystack.deepset.ai/docs/sentencetransformersdocumentembedder#compatible-models) with sentence embeddings first.

 ### Indexing
 To facilitate swift and accurate retrieval of information, indexing organizes the pre-processed data in a structured format that can be quickly accessed by the RAG system.
 This step involves creating an optimized database of chunks, where each piece of information is tagged and categorized for easy retrieval.